How to Add Layers of Lighting to Transform the Look and Feel of Your Home

 Final Thoughts

-Lighting isn’t just about banishing darkness—it’s about shaping experience.
+Lighting isn’t just about banishing darkness, t’s about shaping experience.
 The right mix of ambient, task, accent, and decorative fixtures can transform the way your home feels and functions, turning the ordinary into the extraordinary.